Tuning long-range interactions in Sr Rydberg atoms: the effect of series perturbations: Introduction

-As we demonstrate below the series interaction leads to substantial deviations from the $n^{11}$ scaling law, with Ry states of the same series exhibiting both relatively small and large van der Waals interactions.
-The van der Waals interaction which depends on the interatomic separation $R$ as $C_6/R^6$ arises in the second-order in the dipole-dipole interaction between two Ry atoms.
-As any second-order contribution it is expressed as a sum over intermediate states with the energy denominator.
-The energy difference between the reference Ry+Ry states and intermediate diatom state, entering the denominator, can deviate from the nominal behavior due to the series interaction of the intermediate state with another series of the same symmetry.
-Namely this mechanism of intermediate state series perturbation is the cause of the irregularities in the van der Waals interaction strength.
-Such irregularities can be especially useful in asymmetric Ry blockade~\cite{SafMol08} which require simultaneous presence of both types of interaction strengths.
+As we demonstrate below, the series interaction leads to substantial deviations from the $n^{11}$ scaling law \ttcl{in Sr $|5snp(^{1}P_1)\rangle$ states with $n<20$} , with Ry states of the same series exhibiting both relatively small and large van der Waals interactions.
+The vdW interaction, which \ttcl{scales with interatomic separation } as $R^{-6}$, arises in the second-order in the dipole-dipole interaction between two Ry atoms.
+As \ttcl{with } any second-order contribution, it is expressed as a sum over intermediate states with \ttcl{energy denominators} .
+The energy difference between the reference Ry+Ry states and an intermediate diatom state, entering the denominator, can deviate from the nominal behavior due to the series interaction of the intermediate state with another series of the same symmetry.
+Namely, this mechanism of intermediate state series perturbation is the cause of the irregularities in the van der Waals interaction strength \ttcl{we report here} .
+Such irregularities can be especially useful in asymmetric Ry blockade~\cite{SafMol08} \ttcl{, which requires the } simultaneous presence of both ``weak'' and ``strong'' interactions.